 Emotional Intelligence Training Activities

-Here are three emotional intelligence exercises to do with your team.
-These three are simple enough to incorporate into a regular staff meeting.
+Here are four emotional intelligence exercises to do with your team.
+These are simple enough to incorporate into a regular staff meeting.

 Before you introduce these exercises, be sure to explain the personal benefits of studying and working on emotional intelligence to your team.
 Like Simon Sinek says, “Without the why, the how and the what don’t matter.”
 Individual benefits include improved relationships, easier conflict resolution, less stress, more influence, and improved job satisfaction.